xmartlabs/xmartlabs.github.io/_posts/2021-03-07-compose-themes.md

 ---
 ​
 If you are a Jetpack Compose user you may already know that one of its advantages is that it's easier to give your app a consistent look & feel by applying themes.
-Additionally, Material already provides a theme that allows apps based on Material Design to reflect your own product’s branding and styles.
+Additionally, Material already provides a theme that allows apps based on it to reflect your own product’s branding and styles.
 And that is great, but it oftentimes lacks in that it's a bit too strict and limited on what you can and cannot do with it.
 In this post, we'll analyze how to adapt, extend and make Metrial Theme more flexible so that it can stick to your product's style guidelines.
 ​
 # What's an application theme?
 The definition is not complex.
-Themes are a collection of named resources that are useful all throughout a given application.
+Themes are a collection of resources that are useful all throughout a given application.
 More information can be found in [Android's themes documentation], but themes assign semantic names like `colorPrimary` to Android resources, that can be later used as references in different places on the app.
 ​
 Most Android applications already follow (or should be following) [Material Design Guidelines], and that's why Material created `MaterialTheme`.